 Naan pizza.
 Are you skeptical?
 So was I. But lo, it’s good.

 You guys.
-Naan pizza?
+A naan pizza recipe?
 Did you feel the ground tremble just now?
 I think that was all my Italian ancestors and all my Indian friends’ ancestors collectively rolling over in their graves.
 This is a trend, people.
 And to be honest, I kinda wanted to hate it.
 But here’s the thing.
-Personal-size Pizza Margherita (or Pizzish Margheritish, let’s say) made on garlic naan in 15 minutes with literally no pan of any kind to clean up afterward?
+Personal-size Naan Bread Pizza Margherita (or Pizzish Margheritish, let’s say) made on garlic naan in 15 minutes with literally no pan of any kind to clean up afterward?
 I knew it was worth a try.
 And damn, we liked them so much I’ve been making them for after-school snacks all week long.

 Between my Italian relatives and the people I follow on social media, whom I don’t know but don’t not know (Adam, for example), there’s a lot of potential reputational downside to coming out in favor of something like naan pizza.
 My Italian relatives are loud people, too.
 So if I hear about this, so may you.

 I don’t know what possessed me to try these little buggers, though I think it’s the same kind of impulse that gives you a hard time looking away from a traffic accident.
 But all of that holier-than-thou attitude turned out to be for naught.
 And what we have here, when you come right down to it, is a woman who’s acting like kind of a jerk standing next to a really tasty personal pizza.
+Or call it Margherita flatbread if it helps.
 That is all.

 - to brush the naan with olive oil before topping